UMN-Hydro/GSFLOW-GRASS/README.md

 * **Run** runs GSFLOW from these inputs
 * **visualization** holds scripts to build plots and movies based on the outputs from both GSFLOW and the GRASS GIS domain builder

+In addition, the "figures" directory holds images used for this README.

 <!---